imagej/ImageJA/js/AA_README.txt

    Disadvatages:
       - Slower, especally starting up
       - No equivalent of macro sets
-      - No access to most built in macro functions
+      - Cannot access most built in macro functions
+      - No support for "batch mode"
       - Cannot create tools and toolbar menus
       - Requires JavaScript.jar on Macs